espocrm/documentation/docs/development/di.md

 There is the ability to bind interfaces to implementations and bind parameter names to specific values.
 Binding is used for resolving dependencies passed through a constructor.

-Binding can be processed in the `Binding` classes in every module and in *Custom* namespace:
+Binding can be processed in the `Binding` classes in every module and in the *Custom* namespace:

 * `Espo\Modules\{ModuleName}\Binding`
 * `Espo\Custom\Binding`